Legoland California

-Legoland California Resort is a theme park, miniature park, and aquarium located in Carlsbad, California, based on the Lego toy brand.
-Opening on March 20, 1999, it was the third Legoland park to open and the first outside of Europe.
+Legoland California Resort is a theme park in Carlsbad, California, United States, about 35 miles north of San Diego.
+Opening on March 20, 1999, it was the first Legoland park to open outside of Europe.
+It has over 60 rides, shows, and attractions, plus a water park, an aquarium and two hotels.
 The park is currently owned by Merlin Entertainments, which took a controlling interest in 2005.
-A second park in the United States, Legoland Florida, opened in 2011.
+The second park in the United States is Legoland Florida, which opened in 2011.
 A third park, Legoland New York, opened in May 2021.

 Resort

 The Legoland California Resort currently encompasses: